Why Your Cigar Tastes Bitter (And How to Fix It)

 • Don’t force yourself to finish it

-If Your Cigar Tastes Bad Right Now, Do This Before Your Next Puff
+If Your Cigar Tastes Bad, Do This Before Your Next Puff

 1. Stop smoking for 60–90 seconds